Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 (Cashew Lime Dressing)

-1. Grind the cashews to a fine powder in small batches in a small electric coffee grinder or mini-chopper-grinder and set aside.
+1. Grind the cashews to a fine powder in small batches in a mini electric coffee grinder or mini-chopper-grinder and set aside.

 2. Combine the remaining ingredients in the blender, add the ground cashews, and blend on low speed for a few seconds.
 Switch to high speed and blend for 1 full minute until the dressing turns white and creamy.